BurbSec/Burbsec.com-OLD-Website/README.md

-# BurbSec Prime Website
+# BurbSec Website

 Repo containing the source for the Burbsec.com site.
-Site is statically generated and hosted using github pages.
+Site is statically generated and hosted using Github Pages.

-## Font for the images
+## Font for the highway/route images

-- text is Arial Bold
+- Top text font is Arial Bold
-- font for the numbers is Impact
+- Main\Numbers Font is Impact